 Who Cannot Be Held Liable for a Wrongful Death in Illinois?

 Not all deaths warrant a wrongful death action.
 For example, illnesses caused by natural factors or unavoidable accidents where no one is at fault usually don’t qualify as personal injury cases.
-However, if negligence contributed in any way, the beneficiary of the deceased person may be eligible to file a wrongful death suit.
+However, if negligence contributed in any way, the beneficiary of the deceased person may be eligible to file a wrongful death suit to seek financial recovery.

 What Is My Wrongful Death Case Worth?

-The value of a wrongful death case depends on factors like the amount of medical and funeral expenses incurred, lost income, and the emotional suffering of the victim’s surviving family members.
-While no compensation can replace your loved one, it can help ease financial burdens; our law firm can help assess the worth of the legal claim and fight to recover monetary damages you deserve under Illinois law.
+The value of an Illinois wrongful death case depends on factors like the amount of medical and funeral expenses incurred, lost income, and the emotional suffering of the victim’s surviving family members.
+While no compensation can replace your loved one, it can help provide financial support; our law firm can help assess the worth of the legal claim and fight to recover monetary damages you deserve under Illinois law.

 How Long Does It Take to Settle a Schaumburg Wrongful Death Case?